 \section{Introduction}

-Terms like Virtual Archaeology, Virtual Restoration, and Virtual Reconstruction date back to the 1990s, when researchers investigated the potential of virtualisation for work on cultural heritage~\cite{Reilly90,prescott1997electronic}.
-Throughout the years, Virtual Archaeology has since grown into an entire field of research and seen immense development in its technological capabilities in terms of data acquisition and data representation, as well as several definitions of charters which employ meaningful standards for visualisations and virtual reconstructions~\cite{lopez2011principles, denard2012new}.
-According to the Seville Charter~\cite{lopez2011principles}, Virtual Archaeology concerns itself with finding comprehensive ways of visualising cultural heritage objects.
+Terms such as virtual archaeology, virtual restoration, and virtual reconstruction date back to the 1990s, when researchers investigated the potential of virtualization for work on cultural heritage~\cite{Reilly90,prescott1997electronic}.
+Over the years, virtual archaeology has evolved into an entire field of research, with significant advancements in its technological capabilities in terms of data acquisition and data representation, as well as the development of charters that employ meaningful principles for visualizations and virtual reconstructions~\cite{lopez2011principles, denard2012new}.
+According to the Seville Charter~\cite{lopez2011principles}, virtual archaeology concerns itself with finding comprehensive ways of visualizing cultural heritage objects.

-The visualisation of archaeological objects began in the 2D realm and has since increasingly seen an extension through 3D to stereoscopic 3D (s3D) applications (e.\,g., models in virtual reality), since 2D visualisations often fall short of capturing the complexity and spatial relationships inherent in archaeological data.
+The visualization of archaeological objects began in the 2D realm and has since increasingly seen an extension through 3D to stereoscopic 3D (s3D) applications (e.\,g., models in virtual reality) since 2D visualizations often fall short of capturing the complexity and spatial relationships inherent in archaeological data.
 Immersive technologies can typically be classified by the reality-virtuality continuum by Milgram and Kishino~\cite{milgram1994taxonomy}.
-Most commonly, immersive technologies are understood to be either virtual reality (VR) as an entirely virtual environment, augmented reality (AR) as an overlay of additional information into the real world, or mixed reality (MR) as a blend between the virtual and real world.
-By leveraging immersive technologies, researchers can generate detailed and realistic 3D experiences of not only the sites and artefacts but also reconstructed objects, background information, or a contextually appropriate environment.
-This leads to a more immersive and interactive exploration of the past.
+Most commonly, immersive technologies are understood to be either virtual reality (VR), which is an entirely virtual environment; augmented reality (AR), which is an overlay of additional information into the real world; or mixed reality (MR), which is a blend between the virtual and real worlds.
+By leveraging immersive technologies, researchers can generate detailed and realistic 3D experiences of not only the sites and artifacts but also reconstructed objects, background information, or a contextually appropriate environment.